Dovah0/gta-solo-online/README.md

 # gta-solo-online
-a script to automatically put you into a solo public session on gta online
+this is simply a script to automatically put you into a solo public session on gta online